 There are Options if You Can’t Afford to Pay

-As long as you owe $50,000 or less in taxes, penalties and interest you can request an Installment Agreement through the IRS website.
-You can break the debt down into monthly payments and you have up to 6 years to pay it off.
+As long as you owe less than $50,000 in taxes, penalties and interest, you can request an Installment Agreement through the IRS website.
+You can break the debt down into monthly payments and take to 6 years to pay it off.
 You’ll have to sign up for automatic bank drafts when you apply but you may be able to get some of the penalties reduced or waived altogether as long as you don’t fall behind.

 Related Article: What to Do If You Can’t Pay Your Tax Bill